ASP MVC: Mass Assignment

 What happens when the user clicks the submit button?

-The framework will create an instance of type User and set its properties using the data of the request (query string and body).
-In our case the form allows only the last name and first name to be defined.
-But what happens if the attacker guesses the name of the property IsAdmin and he or she decides to set its value to true in the URL (https://example.com/mapage?IsAdmin=True).
-The binder will use this value while creating the instance of type User and we will end up with a user considered as administrator.
+The framework creates a User instance and populates its properties from the request data (query string and body).
+In this case, the form only exposes the first and last name fields.
+However, if an attacker guesses the name of the IsAdmin property and sets it to true in the URL (e.g., https://example.com/mapage?IsAdmin=True), the model binder will use that value when creating the User instance, resulting in the user being granted administrator privileges.

 #How to guard against it?

-The first is to use the Bind attribute.
-This lets you specify which properties must be included or excluded during binding.
+The first is to use the Bind attribute, which lets you specify which properties should be included or excluded during model binding.

 C#